ESRS Reporting Codex

 If / Then Controls

-If the company meets two of three large company criteria, then ESRS reporting is mandatory from financial year 2025.
+If the company exceeds 1,000 employees and €450 million net turnover, then ESRS reporting is mandatory from financial year 2027.

 If the company is a large public interest entity already under NFRD, then ESRS reporting is mandatory from financial year 2024.